-- Drive alignment around four general measures of performance: (1) net sales, (2) product margin, (3) operating profit and (4) diluted earnings per share.
+- Drive alignment around three general measures of performance: (1) net sales, (2) product margin and (3) operating profit.
 The compensation committee believes these are the best measures because they have the largest impact on Zumiez ability to grow profitability and provide clarity to individual executives.
 Different performance measures may be utilized for different executives based in part on the executive's ability to impact the performance measure.
 We calculate these performance measures as follows: - Net sales-Net sales constitute gross sales (net of actual and estimated returns and deductions for promotions) and shipping revenue.
 Net sales include our store sales and our ecommerce sales.
 Net sales can be based on a geographic area and we currently utilize sales growth for both North America and other international operations. - Product margin-Product margin is calculated as net sales less cost of goods sold, divided by our net sales.
 For purposes of this calculation, our net sales consist of gross sales (net of actual and estimated returns and deductions for promotions), excluding shipping revenue.
-For purposes of this calculation, our cost of goods sold consist of branded merchandise costs and our private label merchandise costs including design, sourcing, importing and inbound freight costs. - Operating profit-Operating profit is the difference between gross profit and selling, general and administrative expenses.
-The key drivers of operating profit are comparable sales, gross profit, our ability to control selling, general and administrative expenses and our level of capital expenditures affecting depreciation expense.
+For purposes of this calculation, our cost of goods sold consist of branded merchandise costs and our private label merchandise costs including design, sourcing, importing and inbound freight costs.

+- Operating profit-Operating profit is the difference between gross profit and selling, general and administrative expenses.
+The key drivers of operating profit are net sales, gross profit, our ability to control selling, general and administrative expenses and our level of capital expenditures affecting depreciation expense.
 Operating profit may be utilized on a particular business unit or geographic area in which we operate.
-We currently utilize operating profit for both North America and other international operations. - Diluted earnings per share-Diluted earnings per share is calculated in accordance with GAAP.
-Diluted earnings per share can also be utilized on a consolidated basis or based upon a geographic area.

-- Provide for the risk of zero annual short-term cash based incentives payout should minimum performance expectations not be met. - Grant of awards that upon achievement of target performance measures, are in the best long-term interests of the shareholders. - Provide for pay-at-risk, i.e., performance expectations that are challenging, but achievable. - Communicate proactively to all NEOs performance expectations in order to establish clear incentive for achievement. - Provide for upside compensation potential results that are beyond Company expectations. - Set forth prudent limits, or caps, on upside potential to ensure no possibility of payouts that might be judged by shareholders as unjustifiable or excessive.
+We currently utilize operating profit for both North America and other international operations. - · Provide for the risk of zero annual short-term cash based incentives payout should minimum performance expectations not be met. - · Grant of awards that upon achievement of target performance measures, are in the best long-term interests of the shareholders. - Provide for pay-at-risk, i.e., performance expectations that are challenging, but achievable. - Communicate proactively to all NEOs performance expectations in order to establish clear incentive for achievement. - Provide for upside compensation potential results that are beyond Company expectations. - Set forth prudent limits, or caps, on upside potential to ensure no possibility of payouts that might be judged by shareholders as unjustifiable or excessive.